HD 23005

-HD 23005, also known as HR 1124, is a soltiary, yellowish-white hued star located in the northern circumpolar constellation Camelopardalis, the giraffe.
+HD 23005, also known as HR 1124, is a solitary, yellowish-white hued star located in the northern circumpolar constellation Camelopardalis, the giraffe.
 It has an apparent magnitude of 5.78, making it faintly visible to the naked eye.
 The object is located relatively close at a distance of 173 light years based on Gaia DR3 parallax measurements but is receding with a heliocentric radial velocity of 4.9 km/s.
 At its current distance, HD 23005's brightness is diminished by 0.15 magnitudes due to extinction from interstellar dust.
 It has an absolute magnitude of +2.07.

 The star has been given several stellar classifications over the years.
 It has been given a luminosity class of a subgiant (IV), a blend of a subgiant and main sequence star (IV/V), and a class intermediate between a bright giant and a regular giant star (II-III).
 Most sources generally agree that it is an early F-type star.